awsdocs/amazon-api-gateway-developer-guide/doc_source/call-api-with-api-gateway-lambda-authorization.md

  Having configured the Lambda authorizer \(formerly known as the custom authorizer\) and deployed the API, you should test the API with the Lambda authorizer enabled\.
 For this, you need a REST client, such as cURL or [Postman](https://www.getpostman.com/)\.
 For the following examples, we use Postman\.

 **Note**
- When calling an authorizer\-enabled method, API Gateway does not log the call to CloudWatch if the required token for the `TOKEN` authorizer is not set, null, or invalidated by the specified **Token validation expression**\.
-Similarly, API Gateway does not log the call to CloudWatch if any of the required identity sources for the `REQUEST` authorizer are not set, null or empty\.
+ When calling an authorizer\-enabled method, API Gateway does not log the call to CloudWatch if the required token for the `TOKEN` authorizer is not set, is null, or is invalidated by the specified **Token validation expression**\.
+Similarly, API Gateway does not log the call to CloudWatch if any of the required identity sources for the `REQUEST` authorizer are not set, are null, or are empty\.

  In the following, we show how to use Postman to call or test the API with the previously described Lambda `TOKEN` authorizer enabled\.
 The method can be applied to calling an API with a Lambda `REQUEST` authorizer, if you specify the required path, header, or query string parameters explicitly\.